 At the hearing, except in extraordinary circumstances, the issues to be heard shall be limited only to those that have been presented and discussed in the Assessment Review hearing.

 Both the taxpayer and the representative from the Office of Finance shall present their respective positions.
-The taxpayer shall support his/her arguments on why the issues brought to the Assessment Review Officer have not been resolved satisfactorily.
+The taxpayer shall support their arguments on why the issues brought to the Assessment Review Officer have not been resolved satisfactorily.
 Additional information or evidence may be brought before the Board of Review hearing to support the issues raised in the hearing before the Assessment Review Officer.

 The Board of Review may require the presentation of additional evidence and/or argument from the taxpayer and/or the representative of the Director of Finance and may allow the hearing to be continued from time to time for the purpose of allowing the presentation of the required additional evidence and/or argument on the issues raised in the hearing before the Assessment Review Officer.